October 20, 2025

 What is a provisional credit?

-You'll typically receive a provisional credit when you dispute a transaction and the bank can't resolve the issue right away.
-This temporary credit gives you access to the disputed funds while the bank reviews your claim.
+You typically receive a provisional credit when you dispute a transaction that your bank can’t resolve right away.
+This temporary refund gives you access to the disputed funds while the bank reviews your claim.

 Common situations that may trigger a provisional credit include: